George Farmer (wide receiver, born 1948)

-George Thaxton Farmer (born April 19, 1948) is a former professional American football player who played wide receiver in the National Football League (NFL) for six seasons.
+George Thaxton Farmer (born April 19, 1948) is an American former professional football player who was a wide receiver for six seasons in the National Football League (NFL).
 At UCLA, Farmer was a member of the track, football and basketball teams, including the Bruins' 1969 NCAA championship basketball team.
 Farmer's son Danny also played football at UCLA and at the NFL for the Cincinnati Bengals for three seasons.